AVsitterPlus/avsitterplus.github.io/pages/avsitterplus/avsitterplus_home.md

 AVsitterPlus can be freely obtained from GitHub and imported into Second Life by following our <a href='https://github.com/missyrestless/AVsitterPlus/blob/master/AVsitterPlus/IMPORT_GUIDE.md'>import guide</a>.

-{% include tip.html content="If you would prefer a packaged version of the latest release, and to receive in-world updates of future releases, visit the <a href='https://marketplace.secondlife.com/stores/79645'>SL Marketplace</a> or <a href='https://www.kitely.com/market?store=15535242'>Kitely Market</a>.
+{% include tip.html content="If you would prefer a packaged version of the latest release, and to receive in-world updates of future releases, visit the <a href='https://marketplace.secondlife.com/stores/44210'>SL Marketplace</a>.
 Proceeds from marketplace sales are shared with open-source contributors and help support continued development." %}

 ## Inside the AVsitterPlus Package

 The main AVsitterPlus package contains:

--  <b>[AV]sitA & [AV]sitB scripts</b>
+-  <b>AVP_sitA & AVP_sitB scripts</b>

    The main scripts that must always be used in a pair (A+B), one pair for each avatar to sit.
 Each pair will define a SITTER.

--  <b>[AV]adjuster script & [AV]helper object</b>
+-  <b>AVP_adjuster script & AVP_helper object</b>

    These are setup items that allow the default pose positions to be adjusted.